Apress/beginning-cpp23/Compiling.md

 See https://en.cppreference.com/w/cpp/compiler_support for an overview of C++ compiler support.

-Visual Studio is the only mainstream compiler to officially support modules, it is by far the easiest option to get started with C++23.
+Visual Studio is the only mainstream compiler to officially support modules, making it is by far the easiest option to get started with C++23.
 It is also the compiler we used when preparing the book.

 > [!WARNING]